bshankar/Archreader/README.md

 # Archreader

-Archwiki offline reader built on top of webview
+Archwiki offline reader for android built on top of webview

 # TODO
 Buttons